-Step 9: Perform a follow-up appraisal to re-assess the results of Recovery Plan
+Step 9: Perform a follow-up appraisal.

+Assess the results of your plan and determine if your practice’s value has improved.
 The timing of the follow-up appraisal varies depending on the exit timing of the owner, but usually at the first or second anniversary of the original appraisal.

-Step 10: Use of Budgets.
 The budget process, when well thought out and properly implemented, can be a very effective process to recover lost value.